Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Introduction

-For many tasks, certain transformations of the input which affect the desired output in a predictable way or do not affect it at all can be determined.
-Both, knowledge about physical transformations, e.g. when a camera is moved to a novel viewpoint (\cite{CoorsNoVA}), or knowledge about certain transformations frequently occurring in the input data, e.g. rotated and translated patterns, can be leveraged.
-The latter is referred to as \textbf{geometrical prior knowledge}.
-For example, a system for image classification should classify a dog correctly independent of its orientation.
-Therefore, it needs to learn a representation that does not change when the input is rotated, i.e. it should be \textbf{invariant} with respect to rotations.
-A common approach to increase the robustness of a neural network to such transformations is to randomly transform the input during the training phase, which is called \textbf{data augmentation}.
-While this approach is straightforward to implement, the DNN only approximates the desired properties and fails to provide mathematical guarantees.
+For many tasks, certain transformations of the input can be determined that affect the desired output in a predictable way -- or not at all.
+Both, knowledge about physical transformations, e.g. when a camera is moved to a novel viewpoint \citep{CoorsNoVA}, or knowledge about certain transformations frequently occurring in the input data, e.g. rotated and translated patterns, can be leveraged.
+This type of prior knowledge is called \textbf{geometrical prior knowledge}.

+In general, geometrical prior knowledge can be applied by forcing the DNN's output or learned features to be \textbf{in- or equivariant}.
+A function is \textbf{invariant} with respect to (w.r.t.) a transformation, if its output does not change under transformations of the input.
+Comparably, the function is \textbf{equivariant}, if input transformations induce predictable transformations in the output space.
+For example, an image classifier should classify a dog correctly independent of its orientation.
+Therefore, it needs to learn a representation that does not change when the input is rotated, i.e. it should be invariant w.r.t. rotations.
+If we also aim to predict the dog's orientation, an equivariant representation that is guaranteed to rotate under input rotations is beneficial.

+A common approach to obtain a DNN that is robust to input transformations is \textbf{data augmentation}, where the input is randomly transformed during training.
+While data augmentation is flexible and straightforward to implement, the DNN only learns to approximate the desired in- or equivariance properties.
+The prior knowledge is not incorporated in a mathematically guaranteed way.

-A renowned example of incorporating geometrical prior knowledge to DNNs in a mathematically guaranteed way are convolutional neural networks (CNNs) which share a convolutional kernel among their input space.
-This procedure is called \textit{translational weight tying} and allows to reduce the parameter consumption of DNNs while also facilitating the DNN to recognize patterns independent of their location in the input.
-Therefore, CNNs are \textbf{equivariant} to translations.
+A well-known example of incorporating geometrical prior knowledge to DNNs in a mathematically guaranteed way are \textbf{convolutional} neural networks (CNNs) which share a learnable kernel among all input locations.
+This procedure is called \textit{translational weight tying} and allows to reduce the parameter count of DNNs while also facilitating the DNN to recognize patterns independent of their location in the input.
+Therefore, CNNs are \textbf{equivariant} to \textbf{translations}.
 The success of CNNs in computer vision tasks confirms that utilizing geometrical prior knowledge is an important \textit{inductive bias} for DNNs.
+In general, the concept of CNNs can be generalized to enforce equivariance towards more complicated transformations than translations.